cfengine/documentation/overview/glossary.markdown

 #### SOX Compliance

 Sarbanes-Oxley Act compliance.
-An audited accolade for financial data security required by all companies on the New York stock exchange.
+An audited accolade for financial data security required by all companies on the New York Stock Exchange.

 #### Standard library